Hearing and Deafness

 The research interests of the group span the auditory system, from peripheral to central, from animal model to human patient, from normal to abnormal function, from neurophysiology to behavior and from the molecular and genetic bases of deafness to its treatment via hearing aids and auditory implants, as well as efforts to develop stem cell-based strategies to rebuild the damaged inner ear.
 Most projects involve collaborations among multiple investigators, and most investigators participate in multiple projects.

 Doctoral research can be carried out with EPL faculty under the Program in Speech and Hearing Bioscience & Technology (SHBT), administered through the Division of Medical Sciences at Harvard Medical School.

-The long-term goal of the Otopathology Laboratory is to provide insight into the causes, pathogenesis, treatment and prevention of otologic disease through the study of temporal bones obtained from subjects with well-documented ear disease.
-Temporal bones are studied by a variety of techniques, including traditional light microscopy, immunohistochemistry and computer-aided morphometry.
+The long-term goal of our Otopathology Laboratory is to provide insight into the causes, pathogenesis, treatment, and prevention of otologic disease through the study of temporal bones obtained from subjects with well-documented ear disease.
+Temporal bones are studied by a variety of techniques, including traditional light microscopy, immunohistochemistry, and computer-aided morphometry.

 Selected cases are also studied by genomic and proteomic techniques.
 The application of genomic and proteomic assays to temporal bone research offers great potential for realizing the promise of molecular otopathology.
 A computerized database is used to store, analyze, and retrieve all clinical and pathologic data.
 Our temporal bone collection also serves as a resource for the training of residents and researchers, and particularly for the training of academic otologists through research fellowships.